Egypt's grey economy swells in post-Mubarak turmoil

 CORRUPT OFFICIALS

-Some 332,000 university graduates enter the labour market each year.
-Many are cruelly disappointed, ending up as casual labour on building sites and farms.
+Some 332,000 university graduates enter the labor market each year.
+Many are cruelly disappointed, ending up as casual labor on building sites and farms.

 "Huge numbers of university and technical school graduates don't find jobs and are forced to accept work under any conditions imposed by employers in the informal sector," said Farouk.